CSC207-2022F-UofT/course-project-all-for-one/README.md

 ## Post Creation Feature

 ## Search Feature
+This feature allows users to find their desirable products using keyword.
+There are three scenarios after pressing the "Search" button on the main:

+- A list of matched products is presented to the user on a new window.
+- A message "No match found" will show up.
+- A message "Please enter a keyword" will show up.

+To get the first scenario:

+There are products containing the keyword either in their title or tag.

+To get the second scenario:

+There is no product containing the keyword in its title or tag.

+To get the third scenario:

+There is no keyword entered to the search box before pressing the search button.

 ## Recommendation Feature
 This feature will give recommendation to users based on their purchase history.